 Our digestive tract is a long hole down the middle.
 It starts at the mouth and ends, well... at the other end.
 This ecosystem lives throughout.
-Of course you’re a veterinarian so this description is juvenile - but I can be as such.
-I told my little girls that the butthole is just the wrinkled end of a gut. ;-)
+Of course, if you’re a veterinarian then this description is juvenile - but I can be as such.

 As we humans evolved over thousands of years, so did the microbiota living on and inside of us; not really as parasites, but as an extension of our bodies.
 They stand guard to defend us; their territory.
 The tribes living on your eyeball are there to protect it from an onslaught of airborne pathogens.
 Without them we’d be weepy eyed with constant infections.